lamooooo1418/Medical-Equipment-for-Donation/README.md

 ### User Stories
-- As a User I can Add New Eqipment .
+- As a User I can Add New Equipment .
-- As a User I can Delete any of my Equipments.
+- As a User I can Delete any of my Equipment.
 - As a User I can Edit the information of my Equipment .
 - As a User I can See the information of One of my Equipment .
 - As a User I can See the list of the Equipment System .